Volley (shoe)

 Volley, formerly known as Dunlop Volley is an Australian brand of athletic shoes manufactured by Brand Collective.

-Formerly, it was produced by Dunlop Sport (Australia), a sports equipment subsidiary of Pacific Brands, which separated the Volley brand into its Brand Collective Pty Ltd which was sold to private equity firm Anchorage Capital Partners in November 2014.
+Formerly, it was produced by Dunlop Sport (Australia), a sports equipment subsidiary of Pacific Brands, which separated the Volley brand into its Brand Collective which was sold to private equity firm Anchorage Capital Partners in November 2014.

 The shoe is constructed of cotton canvas with a thermoplastic rubber sole.
 It was introduced by Dunlop Australia in 1939, and has had only minor changes to its design since then.
 Originally plain white in colour with a vulcanised rubber sole, it evolved into the iconic green and gold stripe along the ankle and heel with a direct injection sole in the 1970s.
 Today, the standard design is white with a 3-stripe woven tape on the heel, while the green and gold stripe, and an all-black version, are also available.

 History

 The Volley was originally developed in 1939 as a tennis shoe by Adrian Quist, a famous Australian tennis player and employee of Dunlop.
-Adrian borrowed a pair of boat shoes (with Herringbone sole) during his Davis Cup tournament win in the US and upon his return, convinced Dunlop to develop this high grip sports shoe.
-The original shoe was called the Volley OC (Orthopaedically Correct) and was worn by Rod Laver, Margaret Court, Evonne Goolagong Cawley, Ken Rosewall, etc. That same year, the Volley OC was released.
+Quist borrowed a pair of boat shoes, with herringbone pattern sole, during his Davis Cup tournament win in the US and, upon his return, convinced Dunlop to develop it as a high-grip sports shoe.
+The original shoe was called the Volley OC (Orthopaedically Correct) and was later worn by Rod Laver, Margaret Court, Evonne Goolagong Cawley, Ken Rosewall, among others.

+In that same year, the Volley OC was released.
 In the 1970s, Dunlop released a new style of Volley named the Volley International.
-The new model featured a new design upper and direct injection thermoplastic sole.
+The new model featured a revised style of upper and a direct-injection thermoplastic sole.
 From 1978 to 1985, there was a large volume of sales of the Volley in Australia.
-It became virtually the standard tennis shoe, and was also popular with roofers, who needed a sure foothold on sloping roof surfaces.
-In 1976 Mark Edmondson won the Australian Open catapulting the Volley back into the spotlight.
+It became virtually the standard tennis shoe, and was also popular with roofers, who needed a sure foothold on sloping roof surfaces, wood choppers, painters and hikers.
+In 1976, Mark Edmondson won the Australian Open, wearing Dunlop Volleys, putting them back into the spotlight.

-During the early 1980s, Dunlop briefly released a 'basketball boot' version of the Volley International which covered the ankle.
-These shoes, which had the high-grip herringbone tread, were highly prized by rafters and bushwalkers, who appreciated the dissipation of the friction point at the heel, the reduced entry of sand and debris, and the protection to the ankles against knocks from rocks when wading in rapids.
-The cotton canvas around the ankle was a seamless extension of the Volley's uppers; it did not seek to 'support' the ankle, only protect it.
-However, the boot was unavailable by 1983.
+During the early 1980s, Dunlop briefly sold a "basketball boot" version of the Volley International, which covered the ankle.
+Those shoes, which had the high-grip herringbone tread, were highly prized by rafters and bushwalkers, who appreciated the lighter weight compared with hiking boots, the dissipation of the friction point at the heel, the reduced entry of sand and debris, and the protection to the ankles against knocks from rocks when wading in rapids.
+The cotton canvas around the ankle was a seamless extension of the Volley's uppers.
+It did not seek to support the ankle, only protect it.
+However, by 1983, the boot was unavailable.

 Dunlop Volleys were standard issue by the Australian Army and Royal Australian Air Force until the late 1980s, and are still issued by the Royal Australian Navy, although sometimes the Spalding imitation shoe is substituted.